 Netball is one of the popular sporting codes in the Senior School, with age groups ranging from U14 to U19.
 The main netball league is played during our winter term, Term ll; however, we begin with pre-season practices, team trials and festivals after the half-term break in Term l.

 We are extremely proud of our many successes since our rowing club’s inception in 1993.
-The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 20 of the 26 occasions we have competed.
-St Mary’s has won the prestigious Schools’ Boat Race 12 times in this event’s 18-year history.
+The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 19 of the 28 occasions we have competed.
+St Mary’s has won the prestigious Schools’ Boat Race 14 times in this event’s 20-year history.

-Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Holland, Germany, Brazil and Japan.
+Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Holland, Germany, Brazil, Japan, Bulgaria and Italy.

 Rowing is a summer sport that begins in the third term and continues into the following year, ending in early March when the South African Schools’ Rowing Championships take place.
 The season is short, but intense!
 The sport encourages personal growth and teaches time management, teamwork, dedication and leadership.